Wilbur Glenn Voliva: Leadership of church

-Voliva arrived in February 1906, whereupon the congregation revolted against Dowie's leadership, accusing him of corruption and polygamy, and elected Voliva as head of the church, which he then renamed to the "Christian Catholic Apostolic Church."
-By careful management he rescued Zion from bankruptcy, gaining the support of the church members.
-He kept tight control on some 6,000 followers who made up the community, even up to the point of dictating their choice of marriage partners.
+Once in power, Voliva kept tight control on some 6,000 followers who made up the community, even up to the point of dictating their choice of marriage partners.
 The city of Zion was effectively controlled by the church; all of its real estate, while sold at market rates, was conveyed under an 1,100-year lease, subject to many restrictions and to termination at the whim of the General Overseer.
-Religions other than the Christian Catholic Apostolic Church were effectively banned - visiting preachers from rival sects were harassed and hounded out of town by the city police force.
+Any citizen who left the church stood the risk of social exclusion as well as severe financial loss, as Voliva owned most businesses in Zion.